qossmic/deptrac/README.md

 # deptrac

 ## What is Deptrac
-deptrac is a static code analysis tool that helps to enforce dependencies between software layers in php code.
+deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.

 ### Cli Arguments